-The INTEGER function returns an integer representation of a number, character string, date, or time in the form of an integer constant.
+The INTEGER function returns an integer representation of a number or character string in the form of an integer constant.

+'''

-INT[EGER] (NumericExpression | CharacterExpression)
+INT[EGER] (NumericExpression | CharacterExpression )

+'''

 An expression that returns a value of any built-in numeric data type.
 If the argument is a numeric-expression, the result is the same number that would occur if the argument were assigned to a large integer column or variable.
 If the whole part of the argument is not within the range of integers, an error occurs.
 The decimal part of the argument is truncated if present.